What Is the Reddin 3D Leadership Model?

 Process-oriented behaviour represents the analytical and systematic side of leadership.
 Leaders who emphasise this dimension are akin to architects, continuously refining and optimising the systems and workflows that underpin the organisation's operations.

-These leaders are driven by a relentless pursuit of efficiency and effectiveness.
+A relentless pursuit of efficiency and effectiveness drives these leaders.
 They analyse data meticulously to identify bottlenecks and areas for improvement.
 Their keen eye for detail allows them to spot inefficiencies in processes and take strategic actions to eliminate them.

-By recognising and appreciating the nuances of these three dimensions—task-oriented, relationship-oriented, and process-oriented—leaders can unlock their full potential and develop a well-rounded approach to leadership that is both agile and effective.
+By recognising and appreciating the nuances of these three dimensions—task-oriented, relationship-oriented, and process-oriented—leaders can unlock their full potential and develop a well-rounded approach to agile and effective leadership.
 The Reddin 3D Leadership Model empowers leaders to harness the strengths of each dimension and navigate the complexities of the modern business landscape with confidence and competence.

 Leadership Dimension